 A: Dark matter is one of the most vexing mysteries in modern physics, so we decided to focus on this one for now.
 But there are many more mysteries of the universe that scientists are also pressing to solve.
 We encourage you to participate in other educational and informational events, too, that shed light on the importance of unraveling the universe’s other mysteries.

 Q: Will Dark Matter Day become an annual event?

 A: We hope so!
 We are in the planning stages now for Dark Matter Day 2018, so watch this site for more details.

 About This Website

 This website, and Dark Matter Day, were conceived by the Interactions Collaboration (www.interactions.org), an international group of particle physics communicators, to raise public awareness about the scientific pursuit of one of the universe’s most puzzling secrets.
-The first-ever global celebration of Dark Matter Day will take place on October 31, 2017.
+The first-ever global celebration of Dark Matter Day took place on October 31, 2017.
 Interactions members represent the world’s particle physics laboratories in Europe, North America, and Asia, with funding provided by science funding agencies of many nations.
 The Dark Matter Day logo was created by Sandbox Studio, Chicago.
 The Dark Matter Day logo animation was created courtesy of www.christopherjohnsmith.com.
 Dark matter visualizations featured on this website were created by KIPAC/SLAC.